stamatelou/twitter_sentiment_analysis/README.md

-<H1>Sentiment analysis on streaming twitter data in using Spark Structured Streaming & Python </H1>
+<H1>Sentiment analysis on streaming twitter data using Spark Structured Streaming & Python </H1>

 This project is a good starting point for those who have little or no experience with <b>Apache Spark Streaming</b>.
 We use Twitter data since Twitter provides an API for developers that is easy to access.
 We present an end-to-end architecture on how to stream data from Twitter, clean it, and apply a simple sentiment analysis model to detect the polarity and subjectivity of each tweet.